New cars are expensive and begin losing their value as soon as they’re driven off the showroom floor. That’s why we advocate buying used.

 1. Protect your car’s interior from the sun

 Nothing says “old and tired” like a sun-damaged interior.
 When your car is parked in direct sunlight, the cabin can heat up like an oven, drying out your dashboard and upholstery.

-According to State Farm, interior air temperatures have been recorded in excess of 145 degrees Fahrenheit.
-Vehicle interior surfaces exposed to direct sunlight can reach 195 degrees.
+According to State Farm, interior vehicle air temperatures have been recorded in excess of 145 degrees Fahrenheit, and interior surfaces exposed to direct sunlight can reach 195 degrees.

 The following steps will help you keep your car’s interior from baking when the sun is out: